plewis/plewis.github.io/phylogenetics/searching.md

 Draw this tree as an **unrooted** tree on a piece of paper, abbreviating the taxa as **E** for _Ephedra_, ***P*** for _Pinus_, ***W*** for _Welwitschia_, ***Gg*** for _Gnetum_ gnemon, and ***Gb*** for _Ginkgo biloba_.

-Draw the 4 possible NNI rearrangements (refer to the description of NNI in your lecture notes if you've forgotten) and label them with the tree number from the PAUP* output (which you shall obtain shortly).
+Draw the 4 possible NNI rearrangements (refer to the [description of NNI in your lecture notes (slide 13)](https://hydrodictyon.eeb.uconn.edu/people/plewis/courses/phylogenetics/lectures/2022/SearchingConsensus.pdf) if you've forgotten) and label them with the tree number from the PAUP* output (which you shall obtain shortly).

 ## Perform an NNI search